CharlieScarver/BitwiseTests/README.md

-#BitwiseTests Project
+#BitwiseTests

-#Bitwise Operations Test Generator
+Bitwise Operations Test Generator
 A Ruby program, that generates tests, which include bitwise exercises and the answers to them.
-Made on Ruby 1.9.3
+Made on Ruby 1.9.3.

-#Requirements:
+Requirements:

+  - Installed Ruby 1.9.3 or higher.
-  -Installed Ruby.
-You can get it from -> https://www.ruby-lang.org/en/installation/ .
+  You can get it from [**here**](https://www.ruby-lang.org/en/installation/).

-  -Prawn gem.
-Install via "gem install prawn".
-Minimum version of Ruby required to support gem - Ruby 1.9.3 .
+  - Prawn gem.
+Install via `gem install prawn`.
   Prawn is a highly flexible PDF document generation system.

-  -PDF document reading software.
+  - PDF document reading software.

+Made by Alexandar Apostolov & Teodor Draganov